TIO-IKIM/MOMO_Submission_Code/README.md

  it so it either checks if cuda is available on your system, or even edit it so it only uses the CPU.
  With a GPU, the runtime of the program should be at most 10 seconds for a series, depending on the size and GPU, with CPU the runtime is much higher (probably around 30-60s, I have not tested extensively).

-IF YOU ONLY WANT TO DO A QUICK DEMO, IGNORE THE REST AND SIMPLY DO:
-1) 'python DownloadSample.py' (If there is an error with 7z not being installed, you have to unpack it yourself)
-2) 'python MOMO.py -v -s ./imports/sample/'

 Execution instructions and notes: